shakna-israel/bastard/README.md

-# Beautifully Absurd Syntax and ARgumentative Dialogue
+# Beautifully Absurd SynTax and ARgumentative Dialogue

 An esoteric language, inspired by Brainfuck and Fortran.